Who we are

 The mission of the Washington State Institute for Criminal Justice (WSICJ) is to act as a resource for applied social science , and for technical assistance and training for the criminal justice community in the state of Washington and nationally.
 In support of this mission and purpose, the Institute will pursue entrepreneurial opportunities and seek out both intra and extramural support for all project-related activities.

 Utilizing current and appropriate methodologies, the Institute provides process and outcome evaluations for policing, courts and correctional projects specializing in drug use, mental health and housing interventions.

 Risk and Needs Assessment

-With updated fourth generation applications, WSICJR has created static-dynamic tools to be used as a part of prison, reentry, and community supervision practices to guide security of inmates, identify intervention needs and assist in community supervision of reentering offenders.
+With updated fourth generation applications, WSICJ has created static-dynamic tools to be used as a part of prison, reentry, and community supervision practices to guide security of inmates, identify intervention needs and assist in community supervision of reentering offenders.